intrepidws/laravel-ssh-tunnel/README.md

 So we wrote this package.
 We hope you enjoy it!

 ## Requirements
-This package has been tested against Laravel/Lumen versions 5.2.
-5.3, and 5.4.
+This package has been tested against Laravel/Lumen versions 5.2+

 We do not support version <=5.1.

 ## Installation

 ```
-composer require stechstudio/laravel-ssh-tunnel
+composer require intrepidws/laravel-ssh-tunnel-fixed
 ```

 ### Register the Provider: